 Proverbs 3:3 admonishes us to tie mercy and truth around our necks and write them on my hearts, wearing them wherever we go.
 When we keep God’s truth nearby, we won’t rush into sin from deceit because truth outshines the lies.
 Mercy will catch us if we fall and usher us back into the light of the Lord.

 Each post includes short notes of commentary or memorization tips.
 If you are like me, especially since the invention of smart phones, I find it tough to remember anything.
-Here are a few ways I memorize Bible verses that may help you.
+Here is a list of ten ways to help you memorize Bible verses.

 Joanna Eccles has led Bible studies for over ten years and completed the year-long C. S. Lewis Fellows Program.
 She is passionate about discipleship and helping people know God better.
 Joanna enjoys coffee, traveling, and reading, and currently lives in Virginia.